-All Interns receive a minimum of 4 hours of supervision per week, including individual supervision by a licensed psychologist a minimum of 2 hours per week, as well as 1-2 hours per week of live supervision of intake interviews.
-In addition, all interns participant in 1 hour of case conference, and 1 hour of team meeting regarding high risk clients.
-They also meet twice daily for 15 minutes of administrative supervision.
-In addition, interns are periodically observed in treatment team meetings, therapy groups, and other clinical activities.
+All Interns receive a minimum of 4 hours of supervision per week, including individual supervision by a licensed psychologist a minimum of 2 hours per week.
+They also participate in a minimum of 2 hours per week of group supervision, through weekly case conference (intern), team meetings (department), and clinical roundtable (unit); and they meet twice daily for 15 minutes of administrative supervision (flash meetings).
+In addition, interns are observed in treatment team meetings with the participants (unit) and in the provision of clinical services on the units.

+Each trainee has a Primary Supervisor whose role is to oversee the training experience in its entirety.
+This Primary Supervisor develops individual training goals, completes and reviews quarterly evaluations of competencies and individual training goals, and is available to discuss all aspects of the clinician's experience during the program year.
 Core curriculum supervision is provided by the Primary Supervisor and consists of supervision of all services provided including diagnostic evaluations, individual and group therapy, consultation, and psychological testing.
 The Primary Supervisor facilitates a smooth transition and collaboration of activities across all programs, works with the intern to develop sequential training goals, and provides 2 hours of individual supervision a week, one hour which may be delegated to a Secondary Supervisor.